-Good staff members make a good camp!
-We have GREAT staff members!
+A good staff makes a good camp!
+We have a GREAT staff!

 Camp Playland is a place where campers and counselors feel physically and emotionally safe.
 We strive to create a unique environment where everyone feels a sense of belonging, learns life-long skills and forges lasting relationships.
 Everything that happens at Playland has one core ingredient: FUN!
 Good Friends + Fun Times = Great Memories!
 It all starts with our staff!
 Staff members are selected for their maturity, ability, experience and sincere love for children.

 The Playland staff is the key ingredient for a successful summer.
 For you to be selected to work at Playland you have proven you are a mature, positive and energetic person, a role model and a mentor.